kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 }
 ```

 It is a good idea to have a single source from which all Stateprinter instances for unit testing are created.
-Thus the code snippets assume a `CreatePrinter()` is available.
-Let's creat a printer and bridge it to Nunit's Assert method (how to integrate with your favourite testing framework is detailed further down).
+Thus the code snippets assume a `Helper` is available.
+Let's create a printer and bridge it to Nunit's Assert method (how to integrate with your favourite testing framework is detailed further down).

 ```C#
 static class Helper